 4.5.3.
-Experiment Design
+Experiment design

-We want to compare the two generated samples (violations before fixing and violations after fixing).
+We want to compare the two generated samples (violations be-fore fixing and violations after fixing).
 Thus, we use a paired setting, which means the rules composing one sample (before fixing the violations) are the same than those composing the other sample (after fixing the violations).
 We use the Wilcoxon test which is used for assessing whether one of two samples tends to have smaller/larger values than the other.
 It can be used when the participants are the same in each sample.
 The null hypothesis is that the median of violations is the same for both samples.
 The tests will be performed at the 5% significance level (i.e., $\alpha = 0.05$).

 We also report the effect size which measures the distance between the null hypothesis and alternative hypothesis, and is independent of sample size.
-Effect size value 0.1, 0.3 and 0.5 are considered small, medium and large effects, respectively.
+Effect size values 0.1, 0.3 and 0.5 are considered small, medium and large effects, respectively.

 Notice that for this experiment we do not present recall.
 That would imply knowing all the conventions of the systems under analysis, which is not feasible in practice due to the size of the systems.
-The decision of not computing recall is also shared by related studies such as [5, 16, 29].
+The decision of not computing recall is also shared by related studies such as (Dagenais and Robillard, 2008; Kim et al., 2006; Schäfer et al., 2008).